SillyBubble/SillyBubble.github.io/content/authors/Pedro/_index.md

   - Master Student
 ---

-Pedro is a MSc student supervised by Sofia, working on numerical investigations of the composite layup in the adhesive joints.
+Pedro is a MSc student supervised by Sofia, working on numerical investigations of the composite layup in the adhesive joints, *Predicting damage in composite bonded joints for aircraft applications: simulating crack paths*.